Announcements:

 2. UPSC Civil Engineering Optional Syllabus: Paper 2

-The fundamental topics discussed in Paper 1 are expanded upon in Paper 2 of the UPSC Mains Civil Engineering syllabus.
+First thing to remember is that the fundamental topics discussed in Paper 1 are expanded upon in Paper 2 of the UPSC Mains Civil Engineering syllabus.

 3. Geotechnical Engineering: Classification and mechanics of soil, as well as foundation engineering.